whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 ## Chapter 8: Why Don't More People Stand Together?

-A human culture is a living organism.
-And just like a tree or lion or ant colony, a human culture can become injured.
+A human nation is a living organism.
+And just like a tree or lion or ant colony, a human nation can become injured.

 Any disrespect between two people is a type of cultural injury, not just a personal concern.
 Nancy Basket, a woman of Cherokee descent, says, "If there is trouble in a family, the whole nation suffers."[xxx-basket interview] Martin Luther King Jr echoed this when he wrote, "Injustice anywhere is a threat to justice everywhere."[xxx-letterfromjail.com]

-Like all living organisms, injured human cultures try to heal themselves.
-Healthy human cultures heal their wounds of disrespectful behavior by deeply addressing the trouble and bringing back a baseline of mutual respect.
+Like all living organisms, injured human nations try to heal themselves.
+Healthy human nations heal their wounds of disrespectful behavior by deeply addressing the trouble and bringing back a baseline of mutual respect.
 This is the essence of cultural healing.

-Human cultures become unhealthy when they are blocked from healing by rich and powerful people who benefit from disrespecting and exploiting their neighbors.
+Human nations become unhealthy when they are blocked from healing by rich and powerful people who benefit from disrespecting and exploiting their neighbors.
 These people selfishly resist returning to that respectful baseline that humans find so fundamentally satisfying.

-Rulers and other authorities in positions of power would clearly lose their current ability to dominate and exploit everyone else if their unhealthy culture were to change.
-Thus they use their wealth and power to make sure the unhealthy culture and all its deep disrespect continue.
+Rulers and other authorities in positions of power would clearly lose their current ability to dominate and exploit everyone else if their unhealthy nation were to change.
+Thus they use their wealth and power to make sure the unhealthy nation and all its deep disrespect continue.

 What are common ways that rulers and lower authorities prevent cultural healing, blocking people from standing together in solidarity to collectively stop injustices?
-And what can people do to intentionally generate a culture that maximizes solidarity and encourages deep respect for all?
+And what can people do to intentionally generate a nation that maximizes solidarity and encourages deep respect for all?

-### Sabotaging Solidarity in Unhealthy Cultures
+### Sabotaging Solidarity in Unhealthy Nations

 Authorities and wealthy people sabotage solidarity in countless ways.